jrayaustin/geddis/README.md

-### Emit an event in nodejs and listen for it in go.
-Not ready for primetime.
-Come back later.
+Emit an event in nodejs and listen for it in go.

+Strictly for educational purposes - not meant to be used by anyone - including myself.